CarlRaymond/jquery.cardswipe/README.md

 it also reads tracks 2 and 3.
 Most cards use track 1.
 This won't recognize cards that don't use track 1, or work with a reader that doesn't read track 1.

 See <http://en.wikipedia.org/wiki/Magnetic_card> to understand the format of the data on a card.
+For details of the format of bank card numbers, see <http://en.wikipedia.org/wiki/Bank_card_number>.

 The data fileds on a line are typically separated by carets, and padded with spaces.
 Lines are separated by question marks, and the end of a scan is indicated by a carriage return character.
 Note that the exact format could vary between various